Eric Gibbs: Data Breach Practice

 Eric won an MVP award in 2018 from Law360, a LexisNexis Company, for his work in litigating against Anthem Blue Cross Blue Shield over a data breach involving the personal information of approximately 80 million insurance customers.
-Law360 notes that Eric played a key role in negotiating a $115 million with Anthem, a record settlement in a data breach case.
+Law360 noted that Eric played a key role in negotiating a $115 million settlement with Anthem, a record settlement in a data breach case.
 Eric noted that the Anthem medical data breach was a tricky case because data breach litigation was still in its infancy and there was not much precedent to draw upon.
 "With data breach cases in particular, a lot of what you’re doing is uncertain and untested.
 There’s not 20 years of data breach jurisprudence that one can draw on,” Eric said.

 Eric first got involved in data breach cases, he says, "because we were seeing a number of district court opinions dismissing breach cases on standing grounds" and he believed the law was going in the wrong direction.
 As a result, Eric sought and was awarded Lead Counsel status in a case stemming from the 2013 Adobe data breach.
 His firm argued the standing issue to federal court judge Lucy Koh, the same judge who would later appoint Eric to a leadership position in the Anthem data breach litigation.
 Judge Koh sided with Eric and the plaintiffs he represented in the Adobe case, in an opinion on data-breach standing that has been cited dozens of times by courts across the country, and influenced at least three of the twelve federal appellate courts to adopt pro-standing positions in data breach cases.
 Eric said the Adobe decision "opened the door" for data breach cases across the country, and these cases are "incredibly important to the marketplace" and "to the people whose data was taken."

 In 2019, Eric received a California Lawyer Magazine's Attorney of the Year (CLAY) award for is work in data breach and privacy litigation.

 Eric was appointed by the court in the consolidated Equifax data breach lawsuit to help lead the litigation efforts.
 The Equifax breach compromised the personal information of as many as 145.5 million people.
 In 2019, Eric and his firm helped secure a ruling for consumers that they could pursue a nationwide claim for negligence and negligence per se against Equifax for failing to adequately secure their personal information.

 Eric is also currently litigating data breach cases against Banner Health and Excellus BlueCross BlueShield in court-appointed leadership roles.